 This is Part I of Jeremy Cohan and Benjamin Y. Fong’s interview with Moishe Postone on the Sosc Core at UChicago and the aims of general education.
-Part II will be published later this week.
+To read Part II, on teaching social theory (Freud, Marcuse, Fanon, Marx, Durkheim, Weber, and others), click here.

 Moishe Postone, who was Thomas E. Donnelley Professor of the College, History, and the Center for Jewish Studies at the University of Chicago, passed away in March of 2018 after a long battle with cancer.
 A founding editor of the journal Critical Historical Studies, he is best known for his important and novel reinterpretation of Marx in Time, Labor, and Social Domination.
 His passing is a serious blow; his mind and his person will be deeply missed.